samwell-ho/openpgp-ca/doc/src/keys-inspect.md

 `$ openpgp-ca -d example.oca ca export`

-### Checking certifications and expiry
+### Checking certifications

 To check if all keys are mutually certified (all user keys tsigned the CA key, and the CA key has certified all user keys), and report the results:

 `$ openpgp-ca -d example.oca user check sigs`

+### Checking expiry of user keys

-To check if any keys have expired and report the results:
+To check if any user keys have expired and report the results:

 `$ openpgp-ca -d example.oca user check expiry`

-To check if any keys will expire within a specified number of days:
+To check if any user keys will expire within a specified number of days:

 `$ openpgp-ca -d example.oca user check expiry --days 60`